27 Best Team Building Activities For Workplaces in 2025

 This metric tracks how collaborative and effective teams are, making sure of a harmonious and productive work environment.
 It spotlights how well different team members work together in a group or between different teams in different company sectors.
 This is normally done through an index and can factor in many different elements.

-If you find that collaboration between teams could be improved, look to introduce project management tools like Trello or Asana so employees can stay on top of things more easily.
-Also, if you don’t already have one, you might want to invest in an intranet like that provided by Assembly to help your teams communicate better.
+If you find that collaboration between teams could be improved, look to introduce project management tools so employees can stay on top of things more easily.
+Also, if you don’t already have one, you might want to invest in an intranet like Assembly's Dora AI to help your teams communicate better.

 This is one of the key metrics that answers the question of whether employees can adjust to new protocols and whether they’re improving their skills over time.
 It explores how flexible and skillful employees are, making sure they can adapt to changing work demands and continue growing in their roles.